sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

  * moduli space invariants - symmetric functions in multipliers of periodic points, others...

+ * use RDF for floating point computations (in heights and possibly rational preperiodic point functions)

  * Ponies (Patrick)

  * PLEASE ADD MORE...